Wilmer Flores Player Props: Giants vs. Reds

 Wilmer Flores At The Plate

-- Flores has picked up an RBI in 29.9% of his games this year, with two or more RBI in 10.4% of his games.
-He has also plated three or more runs in one contest.
+- Flores has had an RBI in 20 games this year (29.4%), including seven multi-RBI outings (10.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.